 Anson wrote about how he tried to reform Kelly’s drinking habits and keep him in shape, but no matter how many times Kelly swore to give up booze and stay on the straight and narrow, he would always fall off the wagon.
-In the 1880s many ball players were notorious drunks, including Kelly’s teammates Ned Williamson, George Gore, and Silver Flint.
+In the 1880s many ballplayers were notorious drunks, including Kelly’s teammates Williamson, Gore, and Flint.

 Kelly batted a respectable .291 in 1880.
-George Gore won the batting title at .360, with Anson second at .337.
+Gore, his teammate, won the batting title at .360, with Anson second at .337.
 Off the field Kelly became known as a fashion plate.
 He liked to frequent taverns and buy rounds for his friends.
 He loved the theater, attending both plays and vaudeville.
 It was to be a pattern throughout his brief life.
 Kelly made a great deal of money for his time, but spent every penny enjoying himself.

 Anson kept the team intact for the 1881 season.
-Kelly again showed his ability to take advantage of situations by cutting, or deliberately running 15 to 20 feet inside third base during a game when the umpire’s attention was elsewhere, to score the winning run in a 5-4 game against Boston.
-A writer at the game reported this, but it was certainly not the first or last time Kelly pulled that trick.
+Kelly again showed his ability to take advantage of situations by cutting, or deliberately running 15 to 20 feet inside third base during a game when the umpire’s attention was elsewhere, to score the winning run in a 5-4 game on May 20 against Boston.9 A writer at the game reported this, but it was certainly not the first or last time Kelly pulled that trick.

 After the season Kelly returned to Paterson and married his girlfriend, Agnes Hedifen, on October 25, 1881.
 They often spent the offseason at her brother’s farmhouse in Hyde Park, New York.